JestonBlu/Driving/docs/index.md

 <center>
 <small>
-* The data are driving simulations for 66 individuals ranging from 3,000 to 30,000 observations per simulation
+* The data consists of driving simulations for 66 individuals ranging from 3,000 to 30,000 observations per simulation.
 * Each observation contains likelihood scores for 8 facial expressions recorded at fixed intervals of .03 seconds.
-* Stimuli data which records events introduced into each simulation and basic demographic data are also available.
+* Stimuli data, which records events introduced into each simulation, and basic demographic data are also available.
 * There are over 6.7 million observations in the entire dataset spread accross 777 files.

 **T001-001.xlsx (Subject 01, Simulation 01)**<br>
 <img src="Screens/faces.png" alt="Drawing" style="width: 1300px;"/>

 <br>

-* The data set used in this project was originally collected and analyzed in **[Dissecting Driver Behaviors Under Cognitive, Emotional, Sensorimotor, and Mixed Stressors](http://www.nature.com/articles/srep25651)**, Scientific Reports 6, Article number: 25651 (2016).
+* The dataset used in this project was originally collected and analyzed in **[Dissecting Driver Behaviors Under Cognitive, Emotional, Sensorimotor, and Mixed Stressors](http://www.nature.com/articles/srep25651)**, Scientific Reports 6, Article number: 25651 (2016).

 </small>
 </center>